 Needless to say, you must pick the right product to sell.
 This means that you shouldn’t try to get into an oversaturated market or niche, or worse, try to compete with Amazon.
 Choose products that have enough searches on Google (for this use Google itself, otherwise use other sites such as Spy Fu), make sure you’re not competing against ecommerce giants, and then start designing your strategy.

-Start by setting up a nice website using a shopping cart like Woocommerce and Shopify, get everything on track and proceed to designing a powerful PPC strategy on Adwords and Bing with carefully picked keywords, design an email marketing strategy, a Facebook Ads one too, and finally be committed to having a good SEO (we will talk about this in more detail later).
+Start by setting up a nice website using a shopping cart like Woocommerce and Shopify, get everything on track, and proceed to design a powerful PPC strategy on Adwords and Bing with carefully picked keywords, design an email marketing strategy, a Facebook Ads one too, and finally be committed to having a good SEO (we will talk about this in more detail later).